Chain O’Lakes State Park

 - Blind winners will be provided forms for the purpose of maintaining waterfowl harvest records and an envelope for the return of the forms.
 It is mandatory that these forms be returned by 3 weeks following the close of the regular waterfowl season.
 Failure to comply will result in the blind winner and partners listed for the blind not in compliance to lose the privilege of being a blind winner or partner on this site for the following year.

-Use of Blinds and other Waterfowl Regulations
+Use of Blinds and other Waterfowl Regulations:

 - Attempts to claim blinds by any manner other than actual occupation shall be considered in violation of this Order and shall be cause for arrest.
 The insertion of a boat into the boat hide and/or the spreading of decoys before a blind shall not be considered legal occupation of a blind.